Sunday, July 14, 2024

 Ode IX.

-“By your maternal entreaties” (μξ μητρικν σου κεσιν).
+μξ μητρικν σου κεσιν).
 I cannot figure out how to make sense of μξ, which literally means “by [the] wagon,” so I am using a tried and true expression until something better comes along.
-Zoilus wonders if this is an attempt at something analogous with “truck-load.”
-Note also that this theotokion is illustratively busy—seven verbs to keep track of, though only one adverb.
+I refuse to say “by the wagon of your maternal entreaties.”
+Note that this theotokion is illustratively busy—seven verbs to keep track of, though only one adverb.

 “To raise it up to keep his commandments and show it to be sound” (τατην ξαναστσαι, κα δείξ γισαν, ες ντολν Ατο κπλήρωσιν).
 Lit., “to raise it up and show it to be sound, to the keeping of his commandments.”
 “Raise it up” and “show it to be sound” are probably intended as synonymia, but as usual the hymnographers cannot help piling it on.
 I have tidied up the syntax so that it flows a little more gently in English.